Good Fat vs. Bad Fat: A Simple Healthy Guide

 What About Coconut Oil?

 There is one saturated fat you should be familiar with, because it has health benefits not found in others – coconut oil.
 Here is a good example of how science can help us separate the good from the not so good.
 Researchers have found that saturated fats made up of medium chain triglycerides (MCT) – like the lauric acid in coconut oil – have several advantages.
-One, they metabolize more quickly than other fats, and second, they are better absorbed by the intestine, so they’re don’t end up as a layer of flab on your belly.
+One, they metabolize more quickly than other fats, and two, they are better absorbed by the intestine, so they’re don’t end up as a layer of flab on your belly.
 In addition, preliminary studies suggest that coconut oil could be helpful for weight management, but that area needs further study.

 You can use coconut oil in cooking and baking the same way you would use any other oil.
 The coconut flavor is usually quite mild and goes well with many foods (see my Coconut Smoothie with Banana and Berry Recipe).
 You can also use coconut oil on your skin and hair.
 Many patients have told me that coconut oil is excellent for treating dry skin, and it has even been shown to be effective at fighting toenail fungus!
 If you are currently taking prescription medication, please discuss the addition of omega-3s with your physician.